-(5) Reflects RSUs granted pursuant to HSNi's long-term incentive program.
+(5) Reflects the annual grant of RSUs granted pursuant to HSNi's long-term incentive program.
 All of such RSUs will vest on the third anniversary of the date of grant.
-Includes the impact of dividends paid on HSNi's common stock through December 31, 2014 which were credited to the NEOs'

-accounts as additional RSUs and will be paid out in shares of HSNi common stock on the vesting date, subject to the same vesting restrictions as the underlying securities.
+Includes the impact of dividends paid on HSNi's common stock through December 31, 2015 which were credited to the NEOs' accounts as additional RSUs and will be paid out in shares of HSNi common stock on the vesting date, subject to the same vesting restrictions as the underlying securities.